benschem/ev-tours-website/README.md

 - Connect your GitHub repo to Netlify
 - Set the build command to: `npm run build`
 - Set the publish directory to: `\public`

+Alternatively, drop the built `public` folder into your static hosting service manually.

 ## 📝 License